NachbauerM/NachbauerM.github.io/_posts/2023-09-10-MOOC:_Rigorous_Impact_Evaluations.md

 For that to work we need a considerable impact.
 P [treated|T]-should be very high and P [treated|C] should be very low.

 ### Can we look at various outcomes:
-The more outcomes we look at, the higher the chance to find a least one significantly affected by the program (by chance) => Pre-specify outcomes of interest., report results of all measured outcomes.
+The more outcomes we look at, the higher the chance to find a least one significantly affected by the program (by chance) => Pre-specify outcomes of interest, report results of all measured outcomes.

 ### Include covariates.
 Control for gender, age etc….
 May explain variation.
 But can also be used to manufacture a result (which came by chance).
 Always report raw differences as well.
 Define it advance what covariates to use.